sajiv-c/phase-1-sneaker-museum-project/README.md

-# Phase 1 Project
+# Phase 1 Project: The Sneaker Museum
-SNEAKER MUSEUM:
+THE SNEAKER MUSEUM:

 - This is a simple web application that allows users to browse through and interact with a collection of sneakers.
 The application is built using JavaScript and makes use of the Fetch API to retrieve sneaker data from a local server running at http://localhost:3000/sneakers.